Blog

 Traditional security perimeters are no longer effective in a perimeter-less digital environment.
 Zero Trust Architecture advocates for a “never trust, always verify” approach, where users and devices are constantly authenticated and authorized, regardless of their location.

-3. Rise of AI and Machine Learning in Cybersecurity
+3. Rise of AI and Machine Learning in Top Cybersecurity Trends

 4. The Menace of Ransomware Attacks